phill-holland/neurodiversity-accommodations-cheat-sheet/README.md

 ## Why create this?

-Autistic and neurodiverse individuals are typically commonly not in employment, despite a willingness to work and having a good skill-set to offer, the workplace can be designed from a neurotypical perspective which may be hostile towards an autistic individual.
+Autistic and neurodiverse individuals are typically commonly not in employment, despite a willingness to work and having a good skill-set to offer, the workplace can be designed from a neurotypical perspective which may be hostile towards an autistic individual, making life harder and more difficult, often being overlooked for the opportunities they are qualified to do.

 There is a widespread lack of understanding of what an autistic individual may need to help them thrive within the work place, and also a general misunderstanding of neurodiverse conditions such as autistic and ADHD.